« The Song of God—Volume 1, chapters 1-6

 As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones.

-Verse 23: nainam chindanti śastrāṇi, nainam dahati pāvakaḥ
+Text 23: nainam chindanti śastrāṇi, nainam dahati pāvakaḥ

 na cainam kledayanty āpo, na śoṣayati mārutaḥ